This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Smashed Brussels Sprouts

-This section shows how to make smashed roasted brussels sprouts, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make smashed roasted brussels sprouts, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Boil.
 Add brussels sprouts to a large pot of boiling water seasoned with salt and boil for 10 minutes, until tender, but not fully cooked.